zongqiooi/laser-tank/README.md

 </p>

 # LaserTank
 LaserTank is a 2D game that allows the player to control the movement of the laser tank and shoot a laser.
 The laser will be reflected when it hits the mirrors.
-After the game ends, all the game history will be saved into a log file by using a linked list.
+After the game ends, all the 2D maps game history stored in a linked list will be saved into a log text file.

 # Fun Facts
-This is an assignment for the <strong>COMP1000: Unix and C Programming</strong> course that I have taken and probably the assignment that I enjoyed the most and had the most fun completing it.
+This is an assignment for the <strong>COMP1000: Unix and C Programming</strong> course that I have taken and probably the assignment that I enjoyed the most and had the most fun completing it in my uni.

 <strong>Fun fact</strong>: I completed this entire 2 months assignment within 6 days and received a score of 100/100 😗